grimmlab/easyPheno/docs/source/tutorials/tut_adv_add_new.rst

 First, we copy the template file into the folder containing easyPheno's subpackage *model* and rename it to *knn.py*.
 Further, we rename the class within the file to ``Knn`` and add ``"knn"`` to ``__all__`` in `easypheno.model.__init__.py <https://github.com/grimmlab/easyPheno/blob/b9b5d5e588f4201f84eca8617601081e8d034f92/easypheno/model/__init__.py>`_.

-So with updated comments (with ``:obj:`` references for linking in the auto-generated API documentation), our file now contains the following code:
+So with updated comments (including ``:obj:`` references for linking in the auto-generated API documentation), our file now contains the following code:

     .. code-block::